Tamalpais Valley, California: History

 Tamalpais Valley was first inhabited by Native American tribes such as the Miwok Indians, who left the area with the establishment of the Spanish mission and Presidio in San Francisco.
 Called Coyote Hollow on 19th century maps, it was granted as part of Rancho Saucelito to William Richardson in 1838.
 The land was acquired by attorney Samuel Reading Throckmorton, then title passed to the San Francisco Savings Union.
 Eventually dairymen of Portuguese Azorean birth purchased the area, among them the Dias and Pimentel/Silva families.
-For approximately 60 years these families operated a dairy ranch on the property, where family members still reside.
+For approximately 60 years these families operated dairy ranches around the valley, where some family members still reside.
 Finally S.A.
-Moss purchased most of the property, and developers Cranston, Belvel & Dwyer renamed it Tamalpais Valley (it was known as Big Coyote until 1908); 125 lots were put up for sale to private purchasers in 1908.
+Moss purchased property in the heart of the valley, and developers Cranston, Belvel & Dwyer renamed it Tamalpais Valley (it was known as Big Coyote until 1908); 125 lots were put up for sale to private purchasers in 1908.

 Tamalpais Valley's working class and rural community grew at a fast pace during the 1920s as more families settled in the area.
 Small businesses, such as the Tamalpais Service Station, were opened along Shoreline Highway.
 By the 1950s, it had become a suburban settlement with its own primary school, sewer system, and local government.